SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/managing-application.md

 ## Calculation
 By default, Applications are queued to be recalculated after each analysis of an included project.
 For each relevant Application, a “Background Task” is created, and you can follow the progress on each in the **[Administration > Projects > Background Tasks](/#sonarqube-admin#/admin/background_tasks)** by looking at the logs available for each item.

+## Reindexing
+During Elasticsearch reindexing due to disaster recovery or upgrading, Applications will become available after each Application is indexed.